PrestaShop/docs/modules/creation/good-practices.md

 - A merchant is likely to have a shop running on a different shop than yours.
 In case a module is using PHP extensions not installed by default by PHP, add a preliminary check before using them (I.e with `extension_loaded`).
 This prevents fatal errors to be thrown on shops on which these extensions aren’t enabled.

-- About files, we also recommend you to save them inside a `/var/modules/YOUR_MODULE/` directory.
-Putting them outside the `/modules` directory will help for scalable applications, and also to keep data if needed in case of you uninstall the module.
+- If you need to store static files: we recommend putting temporary or cache files in prestashop's `/var/cache/<env>/modules/YOUR_MODULE/` directory, and static or shared files in prestashop's  `/var/modules/YOUR_MODULE/` directory.
+Writing in the `/modules` directory is not recommended, because doing so will make it harder to use your module in distributed environments.
+In addition, by storing files outside your module's directory, they are kept even if the module is uninstalled.

 ## A few recommendations for your themes